Intersection numbers as mixed volumes of Newton-Okounkov bodies: Introduction

-One of the main motivations of Theorem \ref{thm_main} is to translate general inequalities between mixed volumes of convex bodies to inequalities between intersection numbers of nef line bundles.
-As a first use case, we will derive the following corollary. \begin{Cor} Let $X$ be any irreducible projective variety of dimension $d$ and $L,L_1,\dots L_{d}$ any nef $\mathbb{R}$-line bundles on $X$.
-It holds \end{Cor} We remark that a more general inequality has been proven by Jiang--Li \cite[Theorem 3.5]{JL23} by different methods using multipoint Okounkov bodies.
+A main motivation of Theorem \ref{thm_main} is to translate general inequalities between mixed volumes of convex bodies into inequalities between intersection numbers of nef line bundles.
+As a first application, we will derive the following corollary. \begin{Cor} Let $X$ be any irreducible projective variety of dimension $d$ and $L, L_1,\dots L_{d}$ be nef $\mathbb{R}$-line bundles on $X$.
+Then \end{Cor} We remark that a more general inequality has been proven by Jiang--Li \cite[Theorem 3.5]{JL23} by different methods using multipoint Okounkov bodies.